 Most people know that you should drink white wine with fish and red with meat, yet their knowledge doesn’t go any further than that.
 However, the matching of wine to food is a much more complicated task than this.

-In fact, the idea is to find a wine that compliments and enhances the flavors of the meal without overwhelming it.
+In fact, the idea is to find a wine that compliments and enhances the flavours of the meal without overwhelming it.
 Something that can be pretty tricky to do.

 Of course in a professional dining setting, there are sommeliers or wine waiters that will do this for you, offering their personal recommendation for the dishes.
-Although, if you’d like to try your hand, or should I say palate, at this challenging craft, you can find some additional information no wine and food pairings here.
+Although, if you’d like to try your hand, or should I say palate, at this challenging craft, there are some additional information no wine and food pairings.
 Good luck, and Cheers!